ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Abstract

 \section{Abstract}

-Pre-trained Language Models (PLMs) have shown strong performance in various downstream Natural Language Processing (NLP) tasks.
-However, PLMs still cannot well capture the factual knowledge in the text, which is crucial for understanding the whole text, especially for document-level language understanding tasks.
-To address this issue, we propose a novel contrastive learning framework named \ourmodel in pre-training phase to obtain a deeper understanding of the entities and their relations in text.
-Specifically, (1) to better understand entities, we propose an entity discrimination task that distinguishes which tail entity can be inferred by the given head entity and relation.
-(2) Besides, to better understand relations, we employ a relation discrimination task which distinguishes whether two entity pairs are close or not in relational semantics.
-Experimental results demonstrate that our proposed \ourmodel framework achieves consistent improvements on several document-level language understanding tasks, including relation extraction and reading comprehension, especially under low resource setting.
-Meanwhile, \ourmodel achieves comparable or better performance on sentence-level tasks.
-We will release the datasets, source codes and pre-trained language models for further research explorations.
+Pre-trained Language Models (PLMs) have shown superior performance on various downstream Natural Language Processing (NLP) tasks.
+However, conventional pre-training objectives do not explicitly model relational facts in text, which are crucial for textual understanding.
+To address this issue, we propose a novel contrastive learning framework \ourmodel to obtain a deep understanding of the entities and their relations in text.
+Specifically, we define two novel pre-training tasks to better understand entities and relations: (1) the entity discrimination task to distinguish which tail entity can be inferred by the given head entity and relation; (2) the relation discrimination task to distinguish whether two relations are close or not semantically, which involves complex relational reasoning.
+Experimental results demonstrate that \ourmodel can improve typical PLMs (BERT and RoBERTa) on several language understanding tasks, including relation extraction, entity typing and question answering, especially under low-resource settings.\footnote{Our code and data are publicly available at \url{https://github.com/thunlp/ERICA}.}